LAM-IJLRA/ijlra_cheat_sheets/docs/ijlra.md

 - Connect to the [online mail client](https://webmail.dalembert.upmc.fr/)

-### Sorbonne account
+### Sorbonne or UPMC account

-A secondary email address, of the form `username@sorbonne-universite.fr`, that is useful to access University related services (Software, DropSU, etc.).
+A secondary email address, of the form `username@sorbonne-universite.fr` or `username@upmc.fr` (both equivalent), that is useful to access University related services (Software, DropSU, etc.).
 You'll need a d'Alembert mail account to get it.
 Mails sent to this address will (should) automatically be redirected to your D'Alembert account.